trenton0705/watch-your-tone/README.md

 # Watch Your Tone!
 Watch Your Tone is a Chrome extension which allows the user to understand what emotional tones may be hidden in their message before they send it.
+All you have to do is enter some text into the field, and click submit!

 ## Screenshots